Friday 22 July 2016

-Presented by Melinda Payne, Associate, Western Australian Office of the Government Architect
+Melinda Payne, Associate, Western Australian Office of the Government Architect

 Multigenerational Housing: Balmain Houses, Sydney

-Presented by Suzanne Benn, Professor of Sustainability, UTS Business School, University of Technology, Sydney
+Suzanne Benn, Professor of Sustainability, UTS Business School, University of Technology, Sydney

 Co-housing typically seeks to combine the autonomy of individual living with the advantages of a more communal approach to housing.
 This presentation gives the client’s view of the design principles underpinning a co-housing development designed by Benn and Penna.
 Located in the inner suburbs of Sydney, it accommodates three generations of one family in two separate but interconnected houses.
 The challenges and success factors of the development process are discussed and the overall social, environmental and economic bene ts are described.
 Reference is also made to the long-term future of the houses.
 This example is used to highlight the features of this particular approach to co-housing and why it is so pertinent to the Australian city of today.
 The presentation concludes with references to other models of co-housing that may be appropriate in different contexts.